amarshall/dotfiles/README.markdown

 may be backported to the Bash configuration, though.

 ## Notable features ##
+There's a lot more than what is listed here, as there are too many small features to list.
+Explore the code to find everything.

 ### Bash ###
 - Intelligent shortening of the current working directory in the prompt to prevent the prompt from becoming awkwardly long.
+- Prompt color changes depending on if connection is via SSH or not.

+### ZSH ###
+- Minimalist prompt.
+Doesn't display directory if home, doesn't display username if it's your own, doesn't display machine name if local (since hopefully you know what machine you're on then).
+- `c` command for quick switching to code projects (in multiple directories), with tab-completion.

+### Bash & ZSH ###
 - `extract` command to uncompress most common formats.
 - `play` command as a quick shortcut for Emacs games (Tetris, Pong, Snake, etc.).
-- `pman` & `tman` commands to open a man page in Preview or Textmate, respectively.
+- `pman` & `tman` commands to open a man page in Preview or Textmate, respectively (Mac-only).
-- Prompt color changes depending on if connection is via SSH or not.

 ### IRB & Rails ###
 - Loads IRB gems (e.g. [Wirble](http://pablotron.org/software/wirble/),